The New Year is a time when we look forward, determined to make changes for the better. Where better to begin than with your finances?

 Resolution 2: Manage your debts

-For most people, some level of debt is a practical necessity, especially to purchase an expensive long-term asset to pay back over time, such as a home.
+For many people, some level of debt is a practical necessity, especially to purchase a home.
 Problems arise when debt becomes the master, not the other way around.

 Resolution 3: Understand your investments